komdog/terms-and-conditions/README.md

-# terms-and-conditions
-Commission terms and conditions.
+# Komdog Commission Terms of Service